acidiclight/obs-websocket-dotnet/README.md

  - Filters, transitions, sources
  - Configuration of the CLI through a user config file instead of command-line arguments (e.g, setting the port and password of the WebSocket server)
  - Support for binary communication (currently only JSON transport is supported)

+## Sending raw JSON

+The feature set of OBS WebSockets is so large that it's impossible to cover everything through the command-line interface.
+Even if it were possible, I'm only one person and it would take serious effort and time on my part to support every possible use case.
+So, if there's a feature in the CLI that's missing, you don't need to bug me to add it.
+You can just bypass the CLI altogether and send raw JSON requests to OBS.
+It will print the responses back in JSON, unless there's a parse error or the CLI can't connect to OBS.

+Beyond just being a stop-gap for missing features, this has other use cases too.
+For example:

+ - You may want to interact with a third-party plugin, which would require a custom vendor-specific request.
+I don't know what that plugin is or how to talk to it, so I can't add it as a CLI command.
+You're on your own.
+ - You want to send a bunch of requests in a request batch.
+Instead of doing so with a shell script, you could write a JSON file and pipe it in.
+ - You're contributing to the project and want to send a request and see what the server respons back with.
+Normally this would require reading the docs and looking at the response through a debugger in cases where the docs do not provide enough information.

+Note that you do not have to worry about the initial connection flow (i.e, reading the "hello" message sent by OBS or identifying the client).
+This is taken care of by the CLI behind the scenes, so just send the JSON request you want to send.
+You still need to provide the outer object as per the OBS WebSockets protocol documentation, ghowever.

 ## Project Structure

 This is really just your bog-standard .NET 7 solution, everything important is under `src/`.